 Christmas Cookie Exchange Rules

-Also everyone should bring enough recipe cards to share their cookie recipe with other party guest.
+Also, everyone should bring enough recipe cards to share their cookie recipe with other party guests.
 They write down the recipe for their Christmas cookies on these cute recipe cards.

 Christmas Cookie Exchange Kid Activities

 I suggest a few stations with a few ideas to keep them occupied for some of the party.

 Make it a contest.
 My daughter’s bestie has had several cookie swaps over the years.
 I love that they have us vote on different categories.
 The kids get into voting as well.
 If you decide to do this, I would have some small gifts for the winners!

 Prepare your menu.
 Depending on the time of day that you select, I would plan the menu for your event.
 Have tea sandwiches and snacks.
 Also, a hot chocolate and coffee bar would be a hit.